 The Conference on the Regulation of Infrastructures is the annual event that brings together all the Areas of the Florence School of Regulation.
-This 6th edition aims at taking stock of the major challenges infrastructure regulation is currently facing in the context of smart cities.
+This 6th edition aimed at taking stock of the major challenges infrastructure regulation is currently facing in the context of smart cities.

 The de- and re-regulation of the different network industries is an ongoing process at national and global level.
 As this process unfolds, ever new phenomena emerge, which call for a constant reassessment of the content and objectives of regulation.

 The question becomes even more challenging when looking at recent infrastructure development at the local level.
 Phenomena including (but not limited to) demographic changes, the rapidly evolving consequences of climate change and the evolution of Information and Communication Technologies (ICTs) have significantly challenged the traditionally stable landscape of urban infrastructure services provision.
 Providing traditional and new services in an innovative way is a growing trend among public authorities, traditional providers as well as new private prosumers and platforms for sharing economy.
 Both small and large agglomerations are seeking to become the so-called “smart cities”.
 However, together with great opportunities, disruptive innovations also give rise to new regulatory challenges, especially on infrastructure financing and management of future “smart cities”.

-This 6th Florence Conference on the Regulation of Infrastructures seeks to evaluate the major challenges infrastructure regulation is currently facing at the local level.
+This 6th Florence Conference on the Regulation of Infrastructures sought to evaluate the major challenges infrastructure regulation is currently facing at the local level.

-- Papers will be presented in different parallel sessions dedicated to the following infrastructure sectors:
+- Papers have been presented in different parallel sessions dedicated to the following infrastructure sectors:

 - Communications and Media